 Are you familiar with the name Abraham Lincoln?
 How about Sir Isaac Newton?
 Thomas Edison?
 Socrates?
 Voltaire?
 Leonardo Da Vinci?
 Buddha?
 Jesus Christ?
 (Of course, that one's a little harder to prove...)
 The list goes on and on.

 I've put together a complete, updated list of all the famous vegans, including vegan celebrities, vegan musicians, vegan athletes, world leaders, actors and actresses, vegan cookbook authors, vegan bloggers, and more.

 Many of you have probably used a vegan cookbook or two.
 Have you heard of Dreena Burton?
 She's the bestselling author of three vegan cookbooks; The Everyday Vegan, Vive le Vegan, and Eat, Drink & Be Vegan.
 She agreed to an interview with us to discuss her cooking inspirations, the way she raises her children, and much more!

-Possibly the most famous vegan cookbook author, Isa Chandra Moskowitz let us in on a few details about her life, including her new cookbook and her new home -- Portland, Oregon.
+One of the most famous vegans, Isa Chandra Moskowitz, let us in on a few details about her life, including her new cookbooks and her new home -- Portland, Oregon.

 Isa is the author of Vegan with a Vengeance, and the co-author of Vegan Cupcakes Take Over the World and Veganomicon.

 Colleen Patrick-Goudreau is the famous vegan author of The Joy of Vegan Baking and Vegan Table, and the founder of Compassionate Cooks, an organization that helps people make informed decisions about food choices, while educating them on vegetarianism and veganism.
 She is an inspiration to us all!